Xiivir/Git-legenda/README.md

 or change contents of a file
 Save changes: Ctrl + O
-Exit the text editor: Ctrl + X echo —create or edit a file
+Exit the text editor: Ctrl + X
+#  Editing a file
+echo —create or edit a file
-Create a new file todo.txt
+# Create a new file todo.txt
 echo "Review for duplicate records" > todo.txt
-Add content to existing file todo.txt echo "Review for duplicate records" >> todo.txt
+# Add content to existing file todo.txt
+echo "Review for duplicate records" >> todo.txt
 # Checking Git version
 git --version
-# Accessing the .git directory
+# INTRODUCTION TO GITAccessing the .git directory
 ls
 data report.md
 ls -a